mfriedrichs10/mfriedrichs/README.md

 The Logistic Regression and Random Forest learning algorithms maintain this level of accuracy with relatively minor fluctuations until all 44 features have been processed. <br>

-The accuracy scores for the K Nearest Neighbour algorithm however, begin to drop after approximately 20 features have been added in each of the three feature sets. <br>
+The accuracy scores for the K Nearest Neighbors algorithm however, begin to drop after approximately 20 features have been added in each of the three feature sets. <br>

 Based on these results, there is no major observed benefit to keeping all 44 features, and in the case of the KNN algorithm, it is actually a detriment.<br>